Straits of Mackinac, June 9-11, 2023

 Manasoo was a steel steamer, 155 in length, built in 1888.
 Her final voyage began Sept.
 11, 1928 in Owen Sound, Ontario, at the southern end of Georgian Bay.
 Her cargo was to be cattle.
 She stopped at several ports picking up cows.
 On Sept.
 14, she departed Manitowaning to return to Owen Sound.
 She ran into a vicious storm and developed a list.
 Captain MacKay decided to beach her on Griffith Island, but as the list worsened, she began to take water through her gangway and other openings.
 She slid stern first into deeper water, taking only 5 minutes to sink.
 Sixteen of the 21 passengers and crew perished.
 The survivors spent 60 hours on a raft before being picked up.

-Charter fee is $650.
-Motel and all other travel arrangements are your responsibility.
-You must able to legally travel to Canada for this trip.
+The charter fee covers your seat on the boat only.
+Lodging and all other travel arrangements are your responsibility.
+You must be able to legally travel to Canada for this trip.
 No refunds if you are turned away at the border.
 Depth is approximately 200′.
-Trimix certification required.
+Trimix certification is required.